dialex/start-testing/docs/concepts/tester-responsibilities.md

 Issues that slow down testing are terribly important, because they give bugs the opportunity to hide for longer.
 So report not only *bugs* in the product but also *issues* that slow down testing.

+Keep in mind that the ultimate goal of a tester is not finding issues (per se).
+If that was the case you would become a perfectionist, someone that raises an excessive number of low-value issues.

+Your _ultimate goal_ should be pursuing quality and keeping it at a high level.
+Using that mindset, finding issues becomes just a consequence of that pursuit.
+And naturally you will focus on issues that threat quality.

 ### 👥 Teammate

 Part of your role is keeping these two groups aligned.
 First, you need to align yourself with them.

 - **Development**: Some developers think that all testers do is question their work and expose their flaws.
 On the contrary, one of the tester's goal is to help developers look good (by finding issues early) and save them debugging time (by investigating themselves).
 - **Business**: Set expectations, explaing that software development is not a precise number on an Excel sheet or Gantt chart.
 Provide the information they need to make informed decisions, and then let them make the decisions.
 The only person who should be signing off the product is its owner.

+You are often the bearer of bad news.
+Own it and deliver the information with compassion and humility.

+Strive to earn the respect of your team.
+Build credibility for yourself and the product your testing.

 ### 🔦 Guiding light